What Does a 3-1-2 NPK Ratio Mean?

 Short answer: a 3-1-2 NPK ratio means a fertilizer contains three times as much nitrogen as phosphorus, and twice as much potassium as phosphorus.
-A 9-3-6 fertilizer is the most common real-world example: 9% nitrogen, 3% phosphorus, 6% potassium, which simplifies to 3-1-2.
+9-3-6 and 12-4-8 are both common real-world examples, they're the same balanced ratio, just at different concentrations.

 How fertilizer numbers work

 Every fertilizer label shows three numbers in order: nitrogen (N), available phosphate (P₂O₅), and soluble potash (K₂O).
 A "9-3-6" fertilizer contains 9% nitrogen, 3% phosphate, and 6% potash by weight.
-The rest of the product is water (for liquid fertilizers), carrier material, and secondary and micronutrients.
+The rest of the product is water (for liquids), carrier material, and secondary and micronutrients.

 The ratio is what you get when you reduce those three numbers to their simplest form, the same way you'd simplify a fraction.
 9-3-6 divides evenly by 3, giving you 3-1-2.
 A 12-4-8 fertilizer is also a 3-1-2 ratio, just at a higher concentration.
 So is 18-6-12, 6-2-4, and any other set of numbers that reduces the same way.